RaptorCapture247/Windows-Pyatuo-Auto-Clicker/README.md

 # Wallet-Transaction-Auto-Clicker
 python script using PyAutoGUI to see and act on user submitted screenshots for confirming or canceling wallet transaction popups.
+Built for automation of Pond0x particicpation

 ## !!!REMEMBER!!!